mendix/docs/content/refguide/native-template.md

 ### 8 A high level flow for CI

-In some more advanced cases you might consider setting up a CI.
+In some advanced cases you might consider setting up a CI.
 Say if you have multiple environments and prefer testing any nightly changes in acceptance before pushing to production.

 We suggest, to initially develop your project using Mendix Native Mobile Builder until the native dependencies are stable.